-You must take the test in your truck or motor home at one of the designated SCDMV branches that offer non-commercial Class E or F skills test.
-If you are applying for a Class F driver’s license, you must bring the unit you plan to tow behind the truck or motor home.
+Yes, you must take the test in your truck or motor home at one of the designated SCDMV branches that offer non-commercial Class E or F skills test.
+If you are applying for a Class F driver's license, you must bring the unit you plan to tow behind the truck or motor home.

 If I apply for a Class F license, will I need to take both the basic skills (off-road maneuvers) and road tests with the towed unit attached to my truck or motor home?

 Yes, if you are driving a truck.
 The towed unit must be attached for the basic skills and road tests.

 No, if you are operating a motor home.
 You will not have to tow the unit during the basic skills portion.
 Motor home tow bars are rigid and do not allow the towed unit to move freely.
 However, you must have the towed unit attached for the road test.

 Will there be anyone at the SCDMV to help me attach/detach my towed unit to the vehicle?

 No. You will need to bring someone to help you.If I change my mind and do not use my motor home for recreational purposes but instead use it as part of my business, are the licensing requirements the same?

 No. If the weight of the vehicle(s) is more than 26,000 pounds, you must have a CDL to operate an RV for business.

 Am I required to have a USDOT Medical Certificate with a Class E or F license?